ggonnella/gfapy/doc/tutorial/tags.rst

 For easier access, the entire header of the GFA is summarized in a single line instance.
-A class (``gfapy.FieldArray``) has been defined to handle the special case when multiple H lines define the same tag (see "Header" chapter for details).
+A class (``gfapy.FieldArray``) has been defined to handle the special case when multiple H lines define the same tag (see :ref:`header` chapter for details).

 Comment lines are represented by a subclass of the same class (``gfapy.Line``) as the records.
 However, they cannot contain tags: the entire line is taken as content of the comment.
-See the "Comments" chapter for more information about comments.
+See the :ref:`comments` chapter for more information about comments.

 .. code:: python